victor-onoja/baby_milestone_tracker/README.md

 ### other design decision

 - Fonts: Custom fonts are used to enhance the visual appeal of the app.
 The Caveat font family is chosen, which includes both regular and bold variants.
 These fonts are included in the assets directory and specified in the pubspec.yaml file.
+- State Management: The app uses setState for simple state management.
+- Onboarding: The onboarding screen provides clear instructions on using the app and highlights the importance of tracking baby milestones.